Please help us to ensure that your group has a really enjoyable, worthwhile and safe experience by reading the following notes carefully.

 - A small rucksack to carry a packed lunch and a drink on walks.

-Waterproofs and wellies are available for pupils to borrow free of charge from The Moors Centre, but please note that supplies are limited and we cannot guarantee to provide this service to all groups and all individuals.
+Waterproofs and wellies are available for pupils to borrow free of charge from Danby Lodge National Park Centre, but please note that supplies are limited and we cannot guarantee to provide this service to all groups and all individuals.
 Please ensure that pupils bring their own whenever possible.

 If, in the opinion of your National Park Leader, pupils are inadequately equipped for an activity so as to cause a risk to their health and safety, then your Activity Leader will either alter the activity accordingly or request that such pupils forfeit part or all of the activity and remain at the Centre with an accompanying adult.

-Arrival at The Moors National Park Centre/Sutton Bank Centre
+Arrival at Danby Lodge National Park Centre/Sutton Bank National Park Centre

 On arrival at the centre please park in the free spaces allocated for coaches and proceed with your group to the main building.
 You should register your group's arrival at the Information Desk.
 Your Activity Leader will meet you and discuss your programme of activities.